Why Vinyl Record Grading Matters

 Very Good Plus (VG+)

-VG+ records show light surface marks that are visible under direct light but don't cause significant audible issues.
+VG+ records show light surface marks that are visible under direct light but do not cause significant audible issues.
 You might hear an occasional soft click or pop during quiet passages, but the overall listening experience remains excellent.
 The cover may show light ring wear from the record pressing against the jacket, slight edge wear, or a minor crease.
 For most collectors, VG+ represents the sweet spot.
 The record sounds great and typically costs significantly less than Near Mint.
+For a complete breakdown of VG+ pricing, buying strategy, and how sellers inflate this grade, see our deep dive into what VG+ actually means.

 Very Good (VG)